Alex-PERRIN/Coordination-division-replication-E.coli/README.md

 # Coordination-division-replication-E.coli

+Here we provide the data and the codes used in the paper 'Deciphering the Replication-Division Coordination in E. coli: A Unified Mathematical framework for Systematic Model Comparison'

 In the Experimental_data folder are stored the datasets used for the study.
 The datasets come from the following publications